baiduxlab/t-ray/README.md

 We evaluated T-Ray with around 100 TAs from three TEEs, viz., OP-TEE, TEEGRIS, and Trustonic, and have found more than 30 bugs, including those running on real world Samsung devices.

+## Status

-# Please stay tuned for further notification of the tool release date.
+Please stay tuned for further notifications of the release date.